shuyuan-liu/uart_pwm_music/readme.md

 ## Usage

 In the “samples” folder there are ready-made files that can be fed directly to a serial port.
-For a quick test, take the file at the appropriate speed, and start from step 6 below.
+For a quick test, grab the `.bin` file at the appropriate speed, and start from step 6 below.

 All filenames in the commands below are examples only and do not affect how this program functions.
 These instructions, especially feeding the resulting file to the serial port, assume a Linux machine.